Prabesh01/portmap/README.md

 ### Prerequisites

-- python 3.6 or above.
+- python 3.6 or above

 ### Installation